j5ik2o/akka-persistence-dynamodb/docs/src/sphinx/customize.md

 }
 ```

-shard-count is the logical number of shards.
+`shard-count` is the logical number of shards. default value is `64`.

 There are one standard implementations as follows.
 You may also set up your own implementation.